gvvaughan/specl/README.md

 contexts: 2 or 3 is very common, though you should seriously consider splitting up a spec if you are using more than 4 or 5 levels of nesting in a single file.

+### 3.3 Environments versus `require`

+The best way to organize your code to make writing the specification examples very straight forward is to eliminate (or at least to minimize) side-effects, so that the behaviour of each API call in every example is obvious from the parameters and return values alone.

+[Specl][] takes pains to isolate examples from one another; making sure, among other things, that running a function compiled from a string chunk in the example will only affect the environment of that example and not leak out into any following examples.
+However, `require` defeats these precautions for two reasons:

+  1. Non-local symbols in a required module always refer to _G (or _ENV in Lua 5.2), which, by definition will leak out into following examples.
+Avoid this by ensuring everything in the module is either marked as `local` or returned from the module, where the caller can decide whether to corrupt the global environment.
+  2. The returned result of requiring a module is cached, so any code executed as a side-effect of the `require` call only takes effect on the first call.
+Requiring the same module again, even from a different example environment, returns the cached result.
+Avoid this returning any initial state.

+With good module hygiene, you'll probably never even need to be aware of the above.
+But, if you are writing specifications for an existing module that has side-effects and/or writes in the global environment the first time it is required, then you'll need to construct and order the related code examples carefully not to trip up over either of these two issues.

+Of course, if you do _anything_ at all to change the global environment (available as `_G` inside example environments) in code you write or run from a code example, then those changes will be visible to, and possibly impact upon all subsequent tests.
+Try to avoid doing this if you can.

 4. Formatters